andracs/bridging-sustainability/manuscript/0-Introduction.md

 Digital technology is far from sustainable right now - and it won't become sustainable anytime soon.
 It's depleting the earth's resources, polluting the environment, and affecting its users in negative ways.
 Still, there _is_ a path to sustainable digital practices, even if it's a long and challenging one.
 We must begin to work more sustainably today and embrace daily practices that push development in increasingly sustainable directions.
 Only then, perhaps decades or even centuries from now, can we hope to achieve anything resembling sustainable digital technology.

 Design is key, sustainability must be built into digital products from their very beginning.
 It cannot be retrofitted.
-So the question becomes: *How can we develop digital products and solutions in an increasingly sustainable way?*
+So the question becomes: *How can we develop digital products and solutions in increasingly sustainable ways?*
 ### Written by dedicated academics
 This book is written by two dedicated academics from Denmark who are active in research and teaching in the fields of IT and digital communication.
-Jesper Balslev and András Ács Pedersen identified a pressing need for literature on this subject that goes beyond superficial clichés and overused expressions.
-Their goal is to provide a methodical and thorough review of how digital actors can engage with sustainability and how they can approach the work in concrete terms.
+Jesper Balslev and András Ács Pedersen identified a pressing need for literature on this subject.
+Literature that goes beyond superficial clichés and tired expressions.
+Their goal is to provide a methodical and thorough review of how digital actors can engage with sustainability and how they can approach this work in concrete terms.

 As the book was originally written in Danish for the publisher [Samfundslitteratur](https://samfundslitteratur.dk/), many of the references are in languages other than English.
 References that are not in English are not linked directly from the text, but can be found in the bibliography.
 (We may be updating references with corresponding English sources in a next edition.)

-Digitalization and the fight against climate change are evolving rapidly, so the practical chapters of this book reflect the situation as of 2025.
-However, digital sustainability is a continuously developing field, which is why we intend to keep the book updated online.
+Digitalization and the fight against climate change is an rapdily evolving field, so the practical chapters of this book reflect the situation as of 2025 - but the continuously developing nature of the field, is the reason why we keep the book updated online.
 ## Chapter overview
 _Bridging Sustainability and Digital Development_ is structured with a clear throughline connecting the chapters, making it suitable to read sequentially from start to finish.
-At the same time, each chapter can also be read independently.
+At the same time, each chapter can be read independently.

 In a teaching context, educators can combine various chapters to form the basis of a course or training program.
 However you choose to engage with the book, we hope it will be an enriching, thought-provoking, engaging - and perhaps even provocative - experience.
 ### From theory to practice and perspectives